fossabot/everpl/docs/source/developer/capability_list.rst

         the specified one.

-If the device provides both ``open_closed`` and ``is_active`` capabilities, Multimode devices are able to work in different modes.
+Multi-Mode devices are able to work in different modes.
 By switching the mode of the device some Capabilities may become available for usage and some may gone.
 The current mode of the device is specified in the mode field.
 If the mode of the device was changed, then the list of capabilities and a set of available fields are altered to correspond to the current mode (FIXME: Is it reasonable?).
 Only one device mode сan be chosen at a time.
 The current mode of the device can be set via set_mode command.
+All available device modes are listed in ``available_modes`` field.
+The content of ``available_modes`` list is defined by Thing Type and provided Capabilities.

 Has Brightness